Asawat-BJK/Improved-Transformer-QA-model-via-Data-Augmentation-and-Temperature-Optimization/README.md

 It was done during the class EE518 Neural Network and Deep Learning at Chulalongkorn University.\
 There are two members in this project: Asawat Buajongkol and Jettanat Jindalux

-The dataset is SQuAD 1.1
+The dataset used is SQuAD 1.1